 All in all, I'm very excited to dive into the process of starting a journey to zero waste again and share my insights, after having been working towards that goal for the past 3 years.

 I'd love it if we took it from the beginning altogether and share with each other the reasons why we're embarking on that adventure, the progress we make, and the obstacles we face along the way.

 1. Take a moment to reflect on your motivations

 To me, every single reason to start a journey to zero waste is as important as the next one.
-Whether you want to make a change for economic, health, environmental or aesthetic reasons (aren't this bulk pantries insanely beautiful?!), the only fact that you're taking a step back and reflecting on your lifestyle is already an accomplishment.
+Whether you want to make a change for economic, health, environmental or aesthetic reasons (aren't these bulk pantries insanely beautiful?!), the only fact that you're taking a step back and reflecting on your lifestyle is already an accomplishment.
 Any reason to be more thoughtful about our consumption patterns is a valid one.

-I personally started my journey for health reasons, wanting to make sure that I knew what I was putting in my body after moving to a country where I knew regulations might be different to Europe's.
+I personally started my journey for health reasons, wanting to make sure that I knew what I was putting in my body after moving to a country where I knew regulations might be different from Europe's.